CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-08.md

    ![](../media/john1234.png)

+   >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

 7. Enter an example question such as `When will I receive the W2 form?`.
 The questions are answered by the Copilot by searching a knowledge base.

    ![](../media/w2form.png)

+   >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

 8. Copilot can help update employee information, like address updates.
 For other information update requests, Copilot will log a ticket to the HR team to update the information.
 Enter `I moved to 123 Main St., San Jose, CA 95112, please update my address` in the HR Copilot app.

     ![](../media/johnca.png)

+    >**Note**: The output you receive might differ on your system, but it must follow this format for the subsequent steps to proceed.

 9. Navigate back to the **Terminal** in VS Code and stop the terminal by pressing **Ctrl + C** on the keyboard.